39 verified secrets

 Only one person ever rode the heartline roll before it was removed

 The original design included a heartline roll after the second launch.
-Testing revealed it placed excessive stress on the trains.
+Testing revealed it put excessive forces on riders.
 The element was physically removed days before opening and replaced with an S-curve.
 Only one person - an Intamin representative - ever rode the coaster with the heartline roll installed.

 Frontier Town / Maverick